anudwigna/solvathon2019_access_to_finance/README.md

-# solvathon2019_access_to_finance
+#Access to Finance
-This is one of the project of Access to Finance.
+This is the app related to data collection for Access to Finance.